Brandonhop93/Connect-4-Minimax-AI/README.md

 From here, the best possible move is chosen.
 It features a pre-computed look-up table for fast board evaluations and different player variations including; a random insertion AI, a minimax AI, an alpha beta pruning minimax AI and human input.
-A demonstration of a minimax tree is shown below.<br/>
+A demonstration of a minimax tree is shown below.

 <img width="1091" alt="minimax" src="https://user-images.githubusercontent.com/43489707/71558260-2fe92380-2aa5-11ea-8758-45b1302c9ab0.png">